About Columbia Valley Parks and Recreation District

 History of the CVPRD

 The CVPRD was formed by popular vote in November 2016 in order to address the desire for accessible parks within the area.
-While there are plentiful opportunities to access and recreate in open spaces in the larger Whatcom County, there are currently no parks and few recreational opportunities directly in the Columbia Valley.
+While there are many parks and recreational spaces in Whatcom County, there are currently no parks and minimal recreational opportunities within the boundaries of Columbia Valley.
+As the most densely populated area in Whatcom County, it is important that we provide safe, healthy green spaces for all our local residents.

 In January 2017, the five elected commissioners met on the 2nd Thursday at Kendall Chapel at 5 PM.
 After the first year, meetings were moved to the Peaceful Valley Country Club building.
-Commissioners continued to hold open public meetings at this established time and place until the COVID-19 Pandemic.
-These meetings are now held online.
+Commissioners continued to hold open public meetings at this established time and place until the COVID-19 Pandemic; currently we hold hybrid meetings so you can attend in person, or join us online.
 Please see our Public Meetings page for the most up to date meeting information.
 The community the CVPRD serves is always invited, encouraged, and welcome to attend these meetings.

 During the summer and fall of 2020, the CVPRD developed a Comprehensive Park Plan, through community input process with the support of a partnership with Western Washington University’s Sustainable Communities Partnership, which is housed within WWU’s Office of Sustainability.
 This partnership was supported by a grant from First Federal Community Foundation.